BlackTHUNDER: Evidence of three massive black holes in a z~5 galaxy: Conclusions

 \section{Conclusions}

-In this work, we have presented observational evidence for three massive ($M_\bullet\sim10^{5.8-7.9}M_\odot$), accreting black holes in the $z\sim5$ galaxy J0148-4214, revealed through their \ha\ broad-line regions.
-This finding of a black hole triplet at high redshift might indicate that multiple massive black hole systems are common in the early Universe.
+In this work we have presented new NIRSpec-IFU data of the $z\sim5$ galaxy J0148-4214, revealing multiple \ha\ broad-line regions.
+Through detailed analysis of the spatially resolved data, and after discarding alternative interpretations such as supernovae, shocks, winds, or massive stars, we conclude that the observations are compatible with three massive ($M_\bullet\sim10^{5.8-7.9}M_\odot$) accreting black holes.
+This discovery of a black hole triplet at high redshifts might indicate that multiple massive black hole systems are common in the early Universe.
 In \tar, two of the black holes are already in close proximity, at a projected separation of about $190\pm40$~pc.
-While the integrated spectrum from the NIRCam grism observations showed indication of a complex BLR profile, only the spectral mapping capabilities of the NIRSpec-IFU allowed us to disentangle the BLR profile and to separate the two black holes spatially.
-Similarly, the discovery of the third, faint black hole at a projected distance of about 1.7~kpc from the central black hole binary would not have been possible without the IFU.
-Several integrated spectra of high$-z$ AGN show BLR shapes comparable to \tar, indicating that they, too, could host dual or multiple AGN.
+While the integrated spectrum from the NIRCam grism observations showed an indication of a complex BLR profile, only the spectral mapping capabilities of the NIRSpec-IFU allowed us to disentangle the BLR profile and to separate the two black holes spatially.
+Similarly, the discovery of the third faint black hole at a projected distance of about 1.7~kpc from the central black hole binary would not have been possible without the IFU.
+Additional data at higher spatial and spectral resolution will help to investigate in greater detail the dynamics of this system, and to achieve a refined characterisation of the central region of \tar.
+Several integrated spectra of high-$z$ AGNs show BLR shapes comparable to \tar, indicating that they too could host dual or multiple AGNs.
 These systems require NIRSpec-IFU observations to be confirmed.
 Our results highlight the crucial role of IFU observations in discovering massive black hole multiplets in galaxies in the early Universe, the progenitors of massive black hole mergers.
-Such black hole mergers, with the masses and time scales estimated in this work, may be detectable by next-generation gravitational wave observatories such as {\it LISA}.
+Such black hole mergers, with the masses and timescales estimated in this work, may be detectable by next-generation gravitational wave observatories such as LISA.